 The students debated on topics such as the EU enlargement within the Balkan countries, Enhancing defense and security policy, Reforming the Member states participation to the EU budget - for a fair budgetary reform, and tackling the single use plastics issue and promoting the idea of circular economy.

-In addition to the conference, the students also visited the European Union institutions such as the European Parliament’s Parliamentarium to learn about the developments of democracy within the European Union over the last 70 years, and also visited locations in Brugges and Brussels, as part of the conference activities.
+In addition to the conference, the students also visited the European Union institutions such as the European Parliament’s Parlamentarium to learn about the developments of democracy within the European Union over the last 70 years, and also visited locations in Bruges and Brussels, as part of the conference activities.

 The conference was hosted by the Vesalius College in Brussels, Belgium.

 (Prof. Alexandru Balas, Coordinator, International Studies Program, speaking as part of the Expert Panel, together with Prof. Michelle Benson (Univ. at Buffalo, SUNY), Prof. Leonie Jackson (Huddersfield University, UK), and Prof. Andreas Kotelis (Univ. of Malta, and previously 2017 Scholar-in-Residence and Visiting Instructor with the Clark Center for Global Engagement and the International Studies Program, respectively, at SUNY Cortland)